Histogram

 plt.show()

-Creates a simple histogram showing how total_bill
+Creates a simple histogram showing how total_bill values are distributed.

 Add a KDE curve (smoothed distribution)